 You might be able to bid low or negotiate concessions from the seller, in a market where homes are tough to sell.
 But you'll need to do so intelligently, based on tailored market research.
 Don't, for instance, make the mistake that some would-be buyers have, and alienate a prospective seller by offering an insultingly low sum for the property; one that suggests you don't have the market savvy or financial wherewithal to be worth negotiating with further.

 Research comps and just-closed sales.
-When you're ready to make an offer, it's not enough to gather a stack of comparable sales (recent sales of homes as identical as possible to the home you want to buy).
+When ready to make an offer, it's not enough to gather a stack of comparable sales or "comps" (recent sales of homes as identical as possible to the home you want to buy).
 Your agent should also get the list prices of similar homes currently for sale and the sales-price-to-list-price (SP/LP) average of just-closed sales.
-If list prices are trending lower than recent comparables and the SP/LP average is below 100%, you have a good shot at getting a lower-than-list-price offer accepted.
+If list prices are trending lower than recent comps and the SP/LP average is below 100%, you have a good shot at getting a lower-than-list-price offer accepted.
 Your agent should be able to help you make market-based calculations and zero in on a good target number.

 Seek monetary concessions.
 You can ask the seller to cover some of the transaction or other costs you incur in a home sale (on top of submitting a reduced-price bid).
 Virtually every cost is open to negotiation, including who pays title insurance, closing costs, transfer taxes, and even the points on your mortgage.
 Motivated sellers also have been known to make the buyer's first few mortgage payments, pay a year's worth of homeowners' association dues, cover property taxes or insurance premiums, and even help with the down payment or financing a second mortgage.